kmadsdev/kmadsdev/README.md

 - **TrocaTine** (Jan 2024 – Dec 2024)
   - Platform focused on exchanging and selling children's items, such as clothes, shoes, accessories, toys, and more
   - The goal is to encourage sustainability and promote more conscious consumption by offering a community where user can interact and exchange items
-  - After a research, the overall project rating was 4.5/5
+  - After an research, the overall project rating was 4.5/5

 - Other Projects
-  - Minecraft-Discord server chat integration (In-game messages appear on Discord and vice-versa) using JavaScript
+  - Minecraft-Discord server chat integration (In-game messages appear on Discord and vice-versa) using JavaScript (2021)
-  - Discord Bots & Apps for Entertainment, Games, Support, Moderation and other funcionalities
+  - Discord Bots & Apps for Entertainment, Games, Support, Moderation and other funcionalities (2018-2021)
-  - Canva designs, logos, banners, presentations, portifolios/curriculums, animations, photos, books, mockups, design system
+  - Canva designs, logos, banners, presentations, portifolios, animations, books, mockups, etc (since 2017)
-  - Roblox moddels and games with Lua and clothes/acessories & got over 10k sales
+  - Roblox, made some moddels/games with Lua, clothing/acessories/designs & got over 10k sales (2019-2023)
-  - SoundCloud, made some tracks and remixes & got over 150k plays
+  - SoundCloud, made some tracks and remixes & got over 150k plays (2020-2022)

 ---